abiosoft/colima/README.md

-# colima
+# Colima

-Docker (and Kubernetes) on macOS with [lima](https://github.com/lima-vm/lima) with minimal setup.
+Docker (and Kubernetes) on macOS with minimal setup.

 ## Getting Started

 ### Prerequisites

-colima requires lima and docker client (and kubectl if kubernetes will be enabled).
+colima requires [Lima](https://github.com/lima-vm/lima) and docker client (and kubectl if kubernetes will be enabled).

 ```
 brew install lima docker kubectl